Madankh/Financial-analysis/README.md

-# Fin(ancial) An(alyst) GPT – a tool to analyze company's financials
+# Financial Analysis Deepseek – a tool to analyze company's financials

-This script is an AI-powered financial analyst that summarizes company finances, provides pros and cons, and makes recommendations based on the provided financial information.
+This script is an AI-powered financial analysis that summarizes company finances, provides pros and cons, and makes recommendations based on the provided financial information.
 It uses the OpenAI API or an open-source model from Ollama to generate the analysis.

 ## Installation